thoughtram/blog/_posts/2017-08-24-taming-snakes-with-reactive-streams.md

 In a reactive world it's a bit different.
 One naive approach could be to use the `snake$` stream and every time it emits a value we know that the snake has grown in length.
 While it really depends on the implementation of `snake$`, this is not how we'll implement it.
 From the beginning we know that it depends on `ticks$` as it moves a certain distance over time.
 As such, `snake$` will accumulate an array of body segments and because it's based on `ticks$` it will generate a value every `x` milliseconds.
 That said, even if the snake does not collide with anything, `snake$` will still produce distinct values.
 That's because the snake is constantly moving on the field and therefore the array will always be different.

 This can be a bit tricky to grasp because there are some peer dependencies between the different streams.
 For example `apples$` will depend on `snake$`.
 The reason for this is that, everytime the snake moves we need the array of body segments to check if any of these pieces collides with an apple.
-While the `apples$` stream itself will accumulate an array of apples, we need a mechanism to model collisions that, at the same time, avoids circular dependencies.
+While the `apples$` stream itself will accumulate an array of apples, we need a mechanism to model collisions that, at the same time, avoids a circular dependency.

 ### BehaviorSubject to the rescue